-- One Piece: Arlong, a Fishman pirate took over Nami's island and forced its citizens to pay exorbitant protection fees, which he partially uses to bribe Marines into leaving him and his operations alone.
+- Arlong, a Fishman pirate who took over Nami's home island and forced its citizens to pay exorbitant protection fees, which he partially uses to bribe the local Marines into leaving him and his operations alone.

 - Tetsu Ushio from the Yu-Gi-Oh! manga and Toei anime was running a protection service from bullies for a hefty fee.
 He was shown forcing Yugi to pay him for protection even with Yugi refusing.
 Ushio soon became the first victim of Yami.